dkelly255/PP4-Fantasy-Football-Centre/README.md

  Whilst this was technically not impacting the operation of the site, I found that it was not the optimal User Experience, and wanted to have the questions displaying in numbered sequence.
 As per the credits section, I had originally used the [official Django Documentation](https://www.google.com/search?q=django+tutorial&oq=django+tutorial&aqs=chrome.0.69i59j0i512l2j69i60l3j69i65l2.1632j0j7&sourceid=chrome&ie=UTF-8) tutorial to develop the poll application, and after researching and troubleshooting I found that this was due to the reverse operator included in the `get_queryset()` method of the `IndexView()` class-based view in `poll/views.py`

-By removing the reverse operator from the code, I was able to succesfully resolve the bug, and have the question list display in sequential order, improving the user experience in the process:
+By removing the reverse operator from the code, I was able to successfullyresolve the bug, and have the question list display in sequential order, improving the user experience in the process:

 ![Bug4](readme/indexview.png)